imjoseangel/microservice-arquitecture/README.md

 ### 3.2.4 Section _4a_.
 Code and CI/CD Security

 Security must be part of the whole architecture, including networking, certificates and passwords, code security, platform and cloud security.
-We won't cover Layer3 firewall rules in depth as it is a basic concept commented when deploying K8S.
+We won't cover Layer3 firewall rules.

 #### 3.2.4.1 Code Security - SAST, SCA and CVA

-**SAST** is something we have been talk already with pre-commit and CI Testing.
+**SAST** is something described already with pre-commit and CI Testing.
 It stands for Static Analysis and Security Testing.
 These security tools look for vulnerabilities in the way code is written.
 GitHub offers an integrated solution call CodeQL Analysis supporting *C, C++, C#, Java, JavaScript, TypeScript, Python, and Go*.

 **SCA** looks for Open Source Software vulnerabilities in our applications and code.
-This is the most important as they identify the majority of security and policy issues in the applications and are extremely fast with a low false positive rate.
+This is really important as they identify the majority of security and policy issues in the applications and are extremely fast with a low false positive rate.
 GitHub *Dependabot* is an integrated service to do this job.

 **CVA or CSA** stands for Container Vulnerability / Security Analysis.
 It refers to the analysis of containers and images (Docker, etc) for security vulnerabilities.
-The project [clair](https://github.com/quay/clair) or [Anchore](https://github.com/marketplace/actions/anchore-container-scan) are a good references.
+The project [clair](https://github.com/quay/clair) or [Anchore](https://github.com/marketplace/actions/anchore-container-scan) are good references.

 #### 3.2.4.2 Compliance as Code

 Chef InSpec is an open-source framework for testing and auditing your applications and infrastructure.
 Chef InSpec works by comparing the actual state of your system with the desired state that you express in easy-to-read and easy-to-write Chef InSpec code.
 Chef InSpec detects violations and displays findings in the form of a report, but puts you in control of remediation.

-The structure has been explained in the [section](#3214-compliance-as-code---chef-git-structure)
+The Repository structure has been explained in the following [section](#3214-compliance-as-code---chef-git-structure)

 The `inspec.yml` file contains the attributes or variables for the different operations: